JoshuaStanley-Hub/Turt/README.md

 The CAD and code for the remote control can be found in its own repository at https://github.com/JoshuaStanley-Hub/Robot-Remote

-Videos outlining the design and assembly of Turt can be found at https://youtu.be/3pQIoKpHZ1E
+A video outlining the design and assembly of Turt can be found at https://youtu.be/3pQIoKpHZ1E